-Payments for Expense Reimbursements and Advances are processed on Wednesdays and Fridays.
+Payments for Expense Reimbursements and Advances are processed on Thursdays.
+All Expense Reports are required to be in our office no later than Monday at 10 a.m. in order to be included in the weekly check run.
 The appropriate forms can be found on the Controller’s website.
 The Expense Reimbursement form should include receipts for all expenditures.
 The receipt must show that payment has been made (travel confirmations are not acceptable unless it shows payment has been made).
 Mileage should be documented with either a Mapquest or Google Maps printout.
 Please include receipts for every item on the expense reimbursement form.
 Detail receipts are required for all restaurant charges.
 Employees can have their expense reimbursements and advances direct deposited to their bank.
 To do so, please update the Bank Information on the Employee Web-Advisor screen.

 Department Deposits and Petty Cash